Education Research Current About VU Amsterdam NL

 René Pool

 René Pool has a background in medicinal chemistry (VU).
-He has received his PhD at the University of Amsterdam in the field of Computational Physics & Chemistry.
+He received his PhD at the University of Amsterdam in the field of Computational Physics & Chemistry.
 Since 2012 he works as assistant professor at the department of Biological Psychology.
 Here he works on the metabolomics data sets collected by the Netherlands Twin Register (NTR).
 These data comprise hundreds of metabolic variables measured in over 6000 NTR subjects.
 Biologically, the metabolome can be viewed as an intermediate level in the framework starting at the genome and ending at biological function, e.g. behaviour.
 Metabolomics can therefore be utilized to gain detailed insights in biological (dis)function.
 The field of metabolomics brings together his interests in (bio)chemistry, in systems biology and in analyses of multi-dimensional data.
 Apart from metabolomics he actively manages the VU Biological Psychology polygenic risk score data resource comprising of risk scores in NTR for almost 250 phenotypes.
 As a result of his interest and experience in computational science, he is the faculty contact for High Performance Computing.
-Courses: Introduction to omics (RM Genes in Behaviour and Health), Molecular Genetics (Bachelor Psychology, third year)
+Courses: Introduction to omics (RM Genes in Behaviour and Health), Molecular Genetics (Bachelor Psychology, third year).

 Portrait picture of René Pool